zarqman/can_has_state/README.md

 triggers will *not* be called because nothing has changed.
 On the other hand, if the state column defaults to a null value, then the triggers will be called because the initial state value changed from nil to the initial state.

+## Modifying state attributes in `before_validation`

+`can_has_state`'s validation callbacks run very early, almost always before any Model-specific validation.
+This ensures that validations and normal callbacks see the model's attributes after any triggers have been run.

+This can cause problems when modifying the value of a state attribute as part of a callback.
+The most common way this shows up is receiving state validation errors (typically due to a `:require`), even when a `before_validation` callback seems to be executed.

+Often, the best solution is to review the modification of state attributes during callbacks, as the original problem can hint at code design issue.
+If the callbacks are definitely warranted, try moving your validation to the start of the callback chain so it runs before `can_has_state`:

+    before_validation :some_method, prepend: true